Introduction to Whisper Knowledge Graph

 Threat Intelligence

 The CALL explain() procedure gives a full threat and reputation assessment for any IP, domain, ASN, or CIDR prefix.
-It factors in feed reliability, number of independent sources, and how recently the indicator was seen.
+It computes a composite score that factors in feed count, feed weights, recency, and network-level threat density.

-ASN nodes also carry aggregate threat statistics across all their routed prefixes, so you can quickly gauge the reputation of an entire network.
+ASN nodes also carry aggregate threat statistics across all their routed prefixes, so you can quickly gauge the reputation of an entire network with CALL explain("AS60729").

 Historical Data